MayaFlux/MayaFlux/docs/Tutorials/SculptingData/VisualMateriality.md

 }
 ```

 Run this.
-Stochastic events emerge from filtered noise—unpredictable but not random.
+Stochastic events emerge from filtered noise which is unpredictable but fully random.
 Each event triggers a click and a radial breath.
 The sphere pulses with emergent rhythm, not metronomic time.

 The chain detects change in the noise contour, not amplitude.
 Slow drifts pass silently.
 Sharp inflections trigger events.
 The same logic detection pattern from the original, but driven by generative source rather than external input.